Bristol-Cyber-Security-Group/testbed-os/docs/kvm-compose/kvm-compose-yaml/schema.rst

 .. code-block:: yaml

     # 1) this snippet will create 2 clones from a cloud image definition (ommited with ...)
-    # 2) the clones are assigned to separate bridges
+    # 2) the clones are assigned to separate switches
     # 3) the clones will be cloned from an image created with the shared script already executed
     # 4) the clones will have a setup script executed on them when they are setup, they both have the same script